madavid128/madavid-research/index.md

 ---
 ---

-# Michael A. David's Professional Research Website
+# Dr. Michael A. David's Research Portfolio

 Welcome world!
-My website officially launched November 1, 2025 and is undergoing active remodeling; stay tuned for updates.
+My website officially launched on November 1st, 2025 and is undergoing active remodeling; stay tuned for updates.

 Currently, I hold a position as Instructor in the Department of Orthopedics at University of Colorado Anschutz Medical Campus.
-My primary appointment is heled within the Colorado Program Research for Musculoskeletal Research.
+My primary appointment is held within the Colorado Program Research for Musculoskeletal Research.

 {% include section.html %}